pistell/MGRS-Mapper/README.md

 - [ ] Icon generator sidebar should be able to be hidden on command to enable more screen for the map
 - [ ] MGRS grid lines might be too thin to notice, consider making them stand out more
 - [ ] Minify JS
+- [ ] Add sreeenshot functionality to the Google Maps canvas

 ## Built With